Value Extractors

 Usage in User Attribute Creation

-Intra-event aggregations with JSONPath might be used in different ways to generate the user attribute per se, depending on how you choose to aggregate events.
-These attributes can then be used to define new segments, such as "customers who spent at least $500 on clothes in the last year" or "customers whose average spend on clothes was at least $50 in the last year."
-Please refer to the instructions below to build the necessary user attributes for these use cases.
+Intra-event aggregations with JSONPath can be used in various ways to generate user attributes, enabling new segment opportunities.
+For example, you can create segments like "customers who spent at least $500 on clothes in the past year" or "customers whose average spend on clothes was at least $50 in the past year" to target in media campaigns.

 Customers Who Spent at Least $500 on Clothes, in the past Year

-1. Filter the event.
-In this case, select all orderPlace events that have at least one item of the clothes category.
+- Filter the event.
+In this case, select all orderPlaceevents that have at least one item of theclothescategory.

-2. Define the aggregation between different events.
-In this case, choose Sum to sum the value of the "clothes" category across different orderPlace events for the same user.
+- Define the aggregation between different events.
+In this case, choose Sumto sum the value of the "clothes" category across differentorderPlaceevents for the same user.

-5. Define the default value for users who don't have any clothes purchases in the relevant period.
-We recommend using 0 for this kind of aggregation.
+- Define the default value for users who don't have any clothespurchases in the relevant period.
+We recommend using0for this kind of aggregation.

 Customers Whose Average Spend on Clothes Was at Least $50 in the Last Year